Global Citizenship and Education

 As noted in the introductory section, global citizenship secures global governance and global law, which together provide a foundation of legitimacy for insightful solutions to the challenges of global security and sustainability.
 In essence, global citizenship secures governance and law, and then acts as a filter for assessing policies in security and sustainability through the aspiration of governments and individuals to be ‘responsible global citizens’.

 Global citizenship is not a new concept; indeed, the idea of universalism was one of the central characteristics of ancient and classical civilizations.
 Over the past four centuries, however, the Westphalian era of the nation-state has introduced and strengthened the concept of national citizenship to one of political dominance.
-Yet the notion of global citizenship is becoming articulated by a new generation of leaders, as evidenced by the speeches of young national leaders of Austria, Canada, France and New Zealand (see the address by the NZ Prime Minister in the link):
+Yet the notion of global citizenship is becoming articulated by a new generation of leaders, as evidenced by the speeches of young national leaders of Austria, Canada, France and New Zealand (see the address by the NZ Prime Minister here).

 Global Citizenship Education